baptistemarchand/berror/README.md

 # BError - Better Error Handling

 Inspired by [VError](https://github.com/joyent/node-verror) and written in TypeScript.
 Compatible with deno.
+Zero dependencies.

 A `BError` is just like a regular `Error` with three added benefits: